Morry Levy Memorial Ground

 Transition Town Stoke Newington created five raised beds in the Memorial Ground to grow a variety of fruit and vegetables.
 The group also installed a compost bin and water butt to reuse as much waste on site as possible.

 Barbecues are not allowed in the Levy Memorial Ground.
-If you'd like to hold a barbecue, there is a dedicated area in London Fields.

 All dogs must be kept on a lead at all times.
 More information on dogs in parks.